Helen Almira Shafer: Life

 In 1877 she became professor of mathematics at Wellesley College, filling the position until 1888, when she was elected president of the college.
 Her work in Wellesley College as professor of mathematics was marked by even greater results than she achieved in St. Louis.
 Her methods were widely imitated in other schools.
 She is said to have visibly advanced the standing of Wellesley and was described as one of the most prominent and successful educators and college administrators of the nineteenth century.

 In 1893 Shafer was awarded by Oberlin College a Doctorate of Law, making her only the second American woman to receive such an honour.
 She died on the 20 January 1894 in Wellesley, Massachusetts.
 After her death the College raised $625 to commission a memorial to her.
+Shafer Hall, a residential building at Wellesley College, was named in her honor.